-Brooke earned an Honours Bachelor of Arts majoring in History and Political Science at Wilfrid Laurier University.
-Most recently Brooke graduated from Ted Rogers School of Management as a Master of Business Administration where she learned how to transform businesses to solve complex problems.
+Brooke earned an Honours Bachelor of Arts majoring in History and Political Science at Wilfrid Laurier University and graduated as a Master of Business Administration from Ted Rogers School of Management.

 Outside of work you can find Brooke travelling with her partner, kickboxing, and landscape painting.